mosmn/Notes/sections/theo/os/overview.md

 ## Definition

-- Operating system is a software that controlos the execution of application programs, its an interface between the application and hardware(computer system).
+- Operating system is a software that controls the execution of application programs, its an interface between the application and hardware(computer system).
 - The applicatin programs do not have direct access to the hardware, they must use the OS to access the hardware.

 ## Objectives